-This course uses Blackboard for the facilitation of communications between faculty and students, submission of assignments, and posting of grades and feedback.
-The Blackboard course site can be accessed at https://blackboard.stonybrook.edu
+This course uses Brightspace for the facilitation of communications between faculty and students, submission of assignments, and posting of grades and feedback.

 If you are unsure of your NetID, visit https://it.stonybrook.edu/help/kb/finding-your-netid-and-password for more information.